Tuesday, July 29, 2025

 if there are 2x the number of out-of-state seekers that in-state 7QP'ers.

-Nevertheless, having access to a 3-el Stepp-IR, 2-el SHorty-40 and an 80m inverted vee,
+Nevertheless, having access to a 3-el Stepp-IR, 2-el SHorty-40 and an 80m inverted Vee,

 (all @ 55') was enough for WQ6X's QRP signal to properly penetrate into Northwest USA.

 To ensure no accidental after-contest "OOPS", the score was immediately posted to 3830Scores.Com and the log submitted to the contest committee.
-While preliminary indications were that WQ6X DiD indeed take a 1st-place, many operators don't post contest scores, so in the end, what seems like
+While preliminary indications were that WQ6X DiD indeed take a 1st-place, many operators don't post contest scores, so in the end, what seems like a win actually becomes a 2nd-place or 3rd-place after all.

 The bottom line, to have any chance at securing a contest win should include: